pikipupiba/FrontOfHouseProductions/memory-bank/hosting-deployment.md

 4. Merged PRs to main branch deploy to production
 5. Vercel handles build, optimization, and deployment

+The GitHub repository is now connected to Vercel and set up for CI/CD.
+Any changes pushed to the main branch will automatically trigger a new deployment.

 ## Supabase Integration

 The application uses Supabase for backend services: